alexhanna/algo-identity/choose-your-own-administrative-violence-adventure/full.md

 [^spade2009]: Spade, Dean., 2015. *Normal life: Administrative violence, critical trans politics, and the limits of law*.
 Duke University Press.

 Administrative violence further acts at the level of sex-segregated facilities.
 Misclassification of trans people, especially trans women, limits their ability to access care facilities, such as homeless shelters and drug rehabilitation center.
-This often places trans women into men's faciliites, putting them in situations in which they face disproportionate levels of violence from both residents and staff.
+This often places trans women into men's facilities, putting them in situations in which they face disproportionate levels of violence from both residents and staff.
 Trans people also encounter administrative violence at the level of health care, where a misclassification based on one's sex assigned at birth and/or the diagnosis of being trans at all can deny trans people the care for common gender-affirming medications and procedures.

 \subsection*{On Surveillance}

-The student of a computer science professor interested in training a facial recognition model came across a series of videos in which trans YouTubes documented their transition on the platform.
-As an "edge case" in the machine learning task, the gathered hundreds of these videos.
-The motivation for this project was to understand "[w]hat kind of harm can a terrorist do if they understand that taking this hormone can increase their chances of crossing over into a border that’s protected by face recognition?" [^vincent2017]
+The student of a computer science professor interested in training a facial recognition model came across a series of videos in which trans YouTubers documented their transition on the platform.
+As an "edge case" in the machine learning task, they gathered these videos en masse.
+The motivation for this project was to understand "[w]hat kind of harm can a terrorist do if they understand that taking this hormone can increase their chances of crossing over into a border that’s protected by face recognition." [^vincent2017]

 The processes of administrative violence should not be characterized as simply a category error in which correct classifications can be updated by administrative remedy.
 It is not a matter of ensuring the identity documents are harmonized across bureaucracies and organizations.
 Trans bodies and lives are continually held in suspicion; the professor in question framed the transition videos -- which are often tools for self-expression and motivation for others -- to be a vector for potential terrorist and cross-border subversion.
 The suspicion of the trans body becomes especially piqued for undocumented trans people and trans people of Arab, Iranian, and central Asian descent.

 Queer surveillance cannot be overlooked in the kinds of politics which aim to amerliorate administrative violence.
 As Dean Spade continues in *Normal Life*: